m-minasyan/youtube-hide-watched-video-extension/docs/app-flow.md

 ### 1. Extension Installation
 - User installs the extension from the browser store
 - Extension icon appears in the browser toolbar
-- Default settings are applied
+- Default settings are applied with theme set to 'auto'
+- Theme automatically detected when popup opens based on system preference

 ### 2. First Time Setup
 - User clicks on extension icon